Protein Donuts Recipe (Egg-Free, Flourless, Oil-Free)

 Storage

-- Store the donuts in the fridge in an airtight container for up to 4 days or freeze them for up to 3 months and thaw the day before.
+- You can store the donuts in the fridge in an airtight container for up to 4 days or freeze them for up to 3 months and thaw them the day before.

 Can you use a pan to make these if you do not have a donut pan?